-For financial assets recognised in the Interim Consolidated Statements of Financial Position, the exposure to credit risk is equal to their carrying amount.
-For financial guarantees granted, the maximum credit risk exposure is the maximum amount the Bank would have to pay if the guarantee were enforced.
+For financial assets recognised in the Consolidated Statements of Financial Position, the exposure to credit risk is equal to their carrying amount.
+The maximum credit risk exposure for financial guarantees granted is the maximum amount the Bank would have to pay if the guarantee were enforced.